Azure/azure-openai-workshop/Examples/Zero_Shot_Lease_Extraction.md

 # Overview
 The ability to extract targeted pieces of information from documents, specific to each customer and use case is a common, emerging use case across industries.
 This typically requires iteratively training a customized model, against a curated, customer dataset.
-In this demo we'll show the power of OpenAI models' ability to extract precise information from a document, from only a natural language instruction - enabled by the Large Language Models's (LLM) capability to understand the context of the inqury/instruction and the provided document.
+In this demo we'll show the power of OpenAI models' ability to extract precise information from a document, from a simple instruction, in natural language - enabled by the Large Language Models's (LLM) capability to understand the context of the inqury/instruction, and the context of the document.

 **Steps:**
 Use-zero shot learning to: